 - A defendant wearing improper footwear, bad lighting, poor surface conditions, bad weather conditions, and officer intimidation.

-If these or any other factors apply to a DUI arrest, a skilled Riverside DUI attorney may be able to fight for a case dismissal or reduced charges for their client.
+If these or any other factors apply to a DUI arrest, a skilled Riverside DUI attorney could be able to fight for a case dismissal or reduced charges for their client.
 For this reason, guilty pleas are often discouraged in DUI cases.